Clinical-Genomics/genmod/docs/commands/annotate-models.md

 The individuals and families to be included in the analysis is specified in the family file that is given with the ``-f/--family_file`` option.

+## Reduced Penetrance ##

+Some phenotypes are known to have reduced penetrance.
+This means that healthy individuals can carry a heterozygous variant without being affected, while others that have the same variant are affected.
+When annotating inheritance patterns with **genmod** the user can provide a file with one column and one gene id per row with the flag ```-r/--reduced_penetrance```.
+Genmod will then allow healthy carriers for variants that resides in these genes when annotating the Autosomal Dominant inheritance pattern.